ServiceStack/Admin/README.md

 Can hold a subset list of fields from the AutoQuery **Response Type** in the order you want them displayed.
 By default fields have a max-width of **300px** but we can override this default with a `:` suffix as seen with `Description:500` which changes the Description column width to **500px**.
-Any text longer than its width is automatically clipped, but you can see the contents in its **title** text by hovering over the field or by clicking the AutoQuery generated link which will execute the AutoQuery Service and display the entire results.
+Any text longer than its width is automatically clipped, but you can see the full-text by hovering over the field or by clicking the AutoQuery generated link to call the AutoQuery Service and view the entire results.

 > For more see [Advanced Customizations](#Advanced-Customizations)